HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 The core principles of Jamstack are pre-rendering your site pages and decoupling the frontend from the backend.
 It relies on the idea of delivering the frontend content hosted separately on a CDN provider that uses APIs (for example, a headless CMS) as its backend if any.

-The [HTTP Archive](https://httparchive.org/) crawls [millions of pages](https://httparchive.org/reports/state-of-the-web#numUrls) every month and runs them through a private instance of [WebPageTest](https://webpagetest.org/) to store key information on every page crawled.
+The <a hreflang="en" href="https://httparchive.org/">HTTP Archive</a> crawls <a hreflang="en" href="https://httparchive.org/reports/state-of-the-web#numUrls">millions of pages</a> every month and runs them through a private instance of <a hreflang="en" href="https://webpagetest.org/">WebPageTest</a> to store key information on every page crawled.
 You can learn more about this in our [methodology](./methodology) page.
 In the context of Jamstack, HTTP Archive provides extensive information on the usage of the frameworks and CDNs for the entire web.
 This chapter consolidates and analyzes many of these trends.

 The goals of this chapter are to estimate and analyze the growth of the Jamstack sites, the performance of popular Jamstack frameworks, as well as an analysis of real user experience using the Core Web Vitals metrics.

 <p class="note">It should be noted that our analysis is limited by those Jamstacks that make themselves easily identifiable using <a href="./methodology#wappalyzer">Wappalyzer</a>.
-This means our data does not include some popular Jamstacks like <a href="https://github.com/11ty/eleventy/">Eleventy</a> which <a href="https://twitter.com/eleven_ty/status/1334225624110608387?s=20">make a deliberate choice to not make themselves identifiable</a>.
+This means our data does not include some popular Jamstacks like <a hreflang="en" href="https://github.com/11ty/eleventy/">Eleventy</a> which <a href="https://twitter.com/eleven_ty/status/1334225624110608387?s=20">make a deliberate choice to not make themselves identifiable</a>.
 While we would ideally include all Jamstacks, we believe there is still plenty of value in analyzing the significant data we do have.</p>

 ## Adoption of Jamstack